-Dogs also have a good scent memory that can identify other dogs they haven’t seen for years – and can remember which of them was the dominant member of the pair.
+Dogs also have a good scent memory that can identify other dogs they have not seen for years, and even remember which of them was the dominant member of the pair.
 When dogs belonging to the same family are separated for a while, they use sense of smell to catch up on things.
 Changes in odors may convey where the dog went, what he ate, and what he did.

 When in a new territory, a dog can sniff a tree and determine what other dogs live in the neighborhood.
 They can smell a visitor’s pant-leg and get a good impression of where the person lives and whether he has pets at home.